TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “It is the next village, just over there.
 He will be back soon.”

-The village, indeed, was just over there — you could see it tucked into the base of another mountain some distance away.
+The village was just over there — you could see it tucked into the base of another mountain some distance away.
 We decided not to wait any longer.

-We weren’t panting, we were gasping.
-The higher we climbed, the more our legs threatening to give up from beneath us.
-As we confessed to each other (much later) we both started getting faint blackout spells though we kept telling each other that we were alright.
-It was a full four hours into the climb and there was no fighting the creeping chill and the exhaustion which had overtaken us.
+We weren’t panting; we were gasping.
+The higher we climbed, the more our legs threatened to give up from beneath us.
+As we confessed to each other (much later), we both started getting faint blackout spells, though we kept telling each other that we were alright.
+Four hours into the climb, there was no fighting, the creeping chill, and the exhaustion that had overtaken us.
 And half the mountain still remained above.
-We started to live for that five minute rest at every bend.
+We started to live for that five-minute rest at every bend.

 The mountain above.

-Mulling whether we should go back and return the next day — next time most likely with a guide — we heard voices.
-Like the soft clanging of the wind chimes on a summer afternoon, some human noises wafted up the valley towards us.
-Looking over the winding path below, we saw a group of three men, a woman, and loaded mule climbing — coming towards us — at a speed we never imagined humanly possible.
+Mulling whether we should go back and return the next day — next time, most likely with a guide — we heard voices.
+As the soft clanging of the wind chimes on a summer afternoon, some human noises wafted up the valley towards us.
+Looking over the winding path below, we saw a group of three men, a woman, and a loaded mule climbing — coming towards us — at a speed we never imagined humanly possible.

 The mountain folk are simple by nature, full of optimism and zest for life.
 They are survivors, refusing to be bogged down by anything.
-Despite progress having left them behind, hungry, and cold high up in the mountains, they carry no grudge against anyone.
-Ask them for anything and if they have it, they will give it to you.
-Seeing the shape we were in, one of them offered to unload the mule so that Minu could ride on it.
+Despite progress leaving them behind, hungry and cold high up in the mountains, they carry no grudge against anyone.
+Ask them for anything; if they have it, they will give it to you.
+Seeing our shape, one of them offered to unload the mule so that Minu could ride on it.
 But noticing how heavily packed it was, we declined their generosity.
-Probably it was their kindness that made them answer “just round the corner” each time we asked “how far more.”
+Their kindness probably made them answer, “Just round the corner,” each time we asked, “How far more?”

-As luck would have it the group was on their way to Pauna and one of them was the village headman’s son, who was already ordained the Mukhiya (chief).
-The lady in the group was a teacher who was going further up from Pauna (and we thought Pauna was top of the world!).
-The group maintained a pace which didn’t make them seem to be climbing at all.
-They were talking, laughing and walking...strolling, rather.
+As luck would have it, the group was on their way to Pauna, and one of them was the village headman’s son, who had already ordained the Mukhiya (chief).
+The lady in the group was a teacher going further up from Pauna (and we thought Pauna was on top of the world!).
+The group maintained a pace that didn’t make them seem to be climbing at all.
+They were talking, laughing, and walking...strolling, instead.
 It seemed like some well-oiled springs were at work in their limbs, which took them from one sprightly step to another.

-Talking to them about their work, lives, children, and the practical uses of hemp, we tried to keep our mind busy.
+Talking to them about their work, lives, children, and the practical uses of hemp, we tried to keep our minds busy.
 I felt like Hidalgo on his last run.
-We just stuck to concentrating on making the next step – an arduous task in itself as darkness fell.
-Finally, an eternity later, we stepped on flat stones, neatly placed one above the other and we kept on walking, so exhausted that we did not care even to look up.
-We informed the Mukhiya that we would sleep over at the first house we saw — a dilapidated structure with one portion of the roof caved in — but he insisted that we come to his house, which was “just over there.”
+We just concentrated on making the next step – an arduous task as darkness fell.
+Finally, an eternity later, we stepped on flat stones, neatly placed one above the other, and kept walking, so exhausted that we did not even look up.
+We informed the Mukhiya that we would sleep over at the first house we saw — a dilapidated structure with one portion of the roof caved in —.
+Yet, he insisted that we come to his house, which was “just over there.”

 Like Clockwork

-The Mukhiya’s house was the biggest of the few houses in the village.
-Fortunately, it was not that far either.
-The sequence that followed as we were shown into our room was so precise and happened like clockwork — with no voices raised, not even spoken.
-First a pot full of burning coal was brought in followed by a dozen or so blankets.
-As we warmed ourselves over the coal pot, hot tea was brought in by the Mukhiya’s wife.
-By now the room was full of smoke and the coal pot had to be removed.
-We lay under the pile of blankets listening to each others’ chattering teeth and feeling so miserable we suppressed even our grins.
-Dinner was piping hot roti and dal, which we gorged on until we realized that our hosts were waiting for us to finish so they could have theirs — whatever was left, that is.
+The Mukhiya’s house was the village's biggest of the few houses.
+Fortunately, it was not that far, either.
+The sequence that followed as we were shown into our room was so precise and happened like clockwork — with no voices raised or spoken.
+First, a pot of burning coal was brought in, followed by a dozen blankets.
+The Mukhiya's wife brought hot tea as we warmed ourselves over the coal pot.
+By now, the room was full of smoke, and the coal pot had to be removed.
+We lay under the pile of blankets, listening to each others’ chattering teeth and feeling so miserable we suppressed even our grins.
+Dinner was piping hot roti and dal, which we gorged on until we realized our hosts were waiting for us to finish so they could have theirs — whatever was left.

 The Morning After